At Ecora we are committed to integrating sustainability

 considerations into our strategic decision-making, capital allocation and corporate behaviours, and to providing transparency, where possible, in all sustainability matters in relation to our business.

-While we do not operate any of the assets underlying our royalty portfolio and hence do not control the manner in which operations are carried out, we recognise that we face ESG risks through the investments we make and that we can use our influence to contribute to good ESG practice in the mining industry.
-Therefore, we seek to promote responsible mining extraction and strong management of ESG issues through a range of
+While we do not operate any of the assets underlying our royalty portfolio and hence do not control the manner in which operations are carried out, we recognise that we face sustainability risks through the investments we make and that we can use our influence to contribute to good sustainability practice in the mining industry.
+Therefore, we seek to promote responsible mining extraction and strong management of sustainability issues through a range of mechanisms at our disposal, including our policies, our due diligence on new investments and our ongoing engagement with operating partners.

 Being a responsible business means looking after our people and creating a culture of which we can be proud.
 Ecora Resources is committed to upholding high corporate governance standards as a standard listed company on the London Stock Exchange and we encourage sustainable practices at the industry level.
 Our Board and employees are committed to championing and embedding the Company’s purpose, values and standards, which are set out in our Code of Conduct.
 We also aim to be an equal opportunities employer which promotes excellent learning opportunities and celebrates diversity.